urho3d/urho3d/Readme.txt

 http://www.libsdl.org/extras/win32/common/directx-devel.tar.gz

 After the build is complete, the programs can be run from the Bin directory.
-These include the Urho3D script host application, which can run application scripts, the tools, and C++ sample applications if they have been enabled.
+These include the Urho3D player application, which can run application scripts, the tools, and C++ sample applications if they have been enabled.

-To run the Urho3D application from the Visual Studio debugger, set the Urho3D project as the startup project and enter its relative path and filename into Properties -> Debugging -> Command: ..\..\..\Bin\Urho3D.exe.
+To run the Urho3D player application from the Visual Studio debugger, set the Urho3DPlayer project as the startup project and enter its relative path and filename into Properties -> Debugging -> Command: ..\..\..\Bin\Urho3DPlayer.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
-This enables startup in windowed mode: without it running into an exception or break- point will be obnoxious as the mouse cursor will likely be hidden.
-To actually make the Urho3D application do something useful, it must be supplied with the name of the script file it should load and run.
+This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will likely be hidden.
+To actually make the Urho3DPlayer application do something useful, it must be supplied with the name of the script file it should load and run.
 You can try for example the following arguments: Scripts/NinjaSnowWar.as -w

-To run from Eclipse on Linux, locate and select the Urho3D executable in the Project Explorer.
+To run from Eclipse on Linux, locate and select the Urho3DPlayer executable in the Project Explorer.
 From the menu, choose "Run Configurations" to create a new launch configuration for "C/C++ Application".
-Switch to "Arguments" tab, specify the argument required by Urho3D executable.
+Switch to "Arguments" tab, specify the argument required by Urho3DPlayer executable.

-To run from Xcode on Mac OS X, edit the Product Scheme to set "Run" setting to execute "Urho3D" in the "Info" tab.
-In the "Arguments" tab, specify the arguments required by Urho3D executable.
+To run from Xcode on Mac OS X, edit the Product Scheme to set "Run" setting to execute "Urho3DPlayer" in the "Info" tab.
+In the "Arguments" tab, specify the arguments required by Urho3DPlayer executable.
 Ensure the check boxes are ticked on the argument entries that you want to be active.

 CMake caches some internal variables to speed up the subsequent invocation of the CMake build script.
 This is normally a good thing.
 However, there are cases